Henry Lawrence (footballer)

-Henry Lawrence (born 21 September 2001) is an English professional footballer who plays as a right-back for EFL League One club Milton Keynes Dons, on loan from Premier League club Chelsea.
+Henry Lawrence (born 21 September 2001) is an English professional footballer who plays as a right-back for Belgian team Standard Liège.

 Club career

 Lawrence began his career with Chelsea, moving on loan to AFC Wimbledon in July 2021.
 On 22 July 2022, Lawrence joined League One club Milton Keynes Dons on a season-long loan.

+On 16 June 2023, Chelsea announced that Lawrence would leave the club when his contract expired at the end of June, and signed a two-year contract with Belgian team Standard Liège on 7 August.

+Having spent most of the season playing for SL16 FC in the Challenger Pro League, Lawrence made his first team debut on 25 May 2024, coming on at half time and scoring in a 3–2 defeat to Mechelen.

 International career

 Lawrence has represented England at under-19 and under-20 levels.